carl2087/final-whistle/README.md

 ## Agile development

 I managed this project using an [Agile](https://agilemanifesto.org/) methodology.
-The Agile methdod I implemented was the use of a kanban board.
+The Agile method I implemented was the use of a Kanban board.
 I used GitHub projects to refine epic tasks to break them down into user stories.
 This ensured that tracking and organising the project into iterations was manageable.
 The GitHub project board had a to do section where user stories where first placed, an in progress tab where user stories where moved to when being worked on, a done section where the stories where moved when completed.
 A bugs tab for any coding problems that arose during the process and a won't-have section for features that where not included in this stage of the project.

 [The Final Whistle user stories](https://github.com/users/carl2087/projects/7)